-The following are frequently asked questions.
-If you have other professional driver training questions for Andy, drop him a line (askandy[at]drivemti.com) and he will get you an answer.
+The following are frequently asked questions regarding driver training (FAQ).
+If you have other professional driver training questions for Andy, drop him a line (askandy[at]drivemti.com) and he will get back to you with an answer.

-1. How long will it take to get my License?
+1. How long will it take to get my Licence?

 2. Do I need my air brake endorsement course?

-You will need to complete a certified air brake course and pass a written test through ICBC before you can take your Class 1, 2, or 3 road test.
-The Air brakes endorsement course is included in The MTI Way program.
-MTI also offers Air Brakes Endorsement courses on a regular basis.
+However, you will need to complete a certified Air Brake Course and pass ICBC’s written test before you can take your Class 1, 2, or 3 Road Test.
+The Air Brakes endorsement course is included in The MTI Way program.
+MTI also offers stand-alone Air Brakes Endorsement courses on a regular basis.

 3. What extra costs will I have to pay to receive my License?

-A medical exam may be required, fees will vary according to each medical office, approx. $95 to $150.
+- A Medical Exam may be required, fees will vary according to each medical office – approximately $95 to $150

 4. What kind of vehicle does each class cover?